carpentries/lesson-development-training/episodes/03-audience.md

 1. It helps to predict what prior knowledge and [mental model][it-mental-models] learners will have of the lesson domain when they arrive.
    This can enable you to make progress quickly by
-   a) working to help learners recall (_activate_) that prior knowledge,
+   a) working to help learners recall (_activate_) that prior knowledge[^1],
-   b) building on the conceptual understanding they already have and,
+   b) building on the conceptual understanding they already have[^2] and,
    c) perhaps most importantly,
    giving you some idea of what _misconceptions_ they might arrive with.
    It is vital that misconceptions are identified and corrected early on, before learners try to incorporate new knowledge into a broken mental model.
+   (More on this in [_Stay On Target_](episodes/11-formative-assessment.md).)
 2. People at different stages of this process need to be taught differently.
    For example, novices will learn more from lessons that include worked examples and are more tutorial-like i.e. focused on a specific task, with step-by-step explanations of the process, but without a lot of extra information that is not directly relevant.
-   However, the same approach may actually hinder learning for competent practitioners [who may be distracted by a step-by-step explanation of something they already have the prior knowledge of][kirschner-2006].
+   However, the same approach may actually hinder learning for competent practitioners [who may be distracted by a step-by-step explanation of something they already have the prior knowledge of][^3].
    For learners at this level of expertise, lessons which include activities offering learners the freedom to explore options and develop their own solutions, are likely to be more effective.